 When passing the Whistleblower Protection Act of 1989 (“WPA”), Congress stated that the intent of the legislation “was to strengthen and improve protection for the rights of Federal employees, to prevent reprisals, and to help eliminate wrongdoing within the Government.”
-The Act protects most federal executive branch employees from having a personnel action taken against them because of a protected disclosure.
+The Act, along with the Whistleblower Protection Enhancement Act ("WPEA"), protects most federal executive branch employees from having a personnel action taken against them because of a protected disclosure.

 A. Who Is Covered?